acronis/go-cti/cti-spec/SPEC.md

 ![](./assets/simple_event_topic_cti.drawio.png)

-By introducing CTI, a vendor may easily introduce a new event topic object without the need to generate an identifier.
-Additionally, it becomes possible implement static configuration that is dynamically extensible since the identifier also provides a type schema that can be used to create objects of that type.
+By introducing CTI, a vendor may easily introduce a new event topic object without the need to generate a random identifier.
+Additionally, it becomes possible to implement a dynamically extensible configuration since new objects become available to the upstream services immediately.

 For example, let us assume that the **CTI** table contains the following CTI with the base event type schema: